JWST Wavefront Sensing and Control

 During science operations

 Note that the intent of corrections is to maintain the telescope alignment, not to intentionally change it.
 That is, the goal of corrections are to bring the OTE back to the nominal aligned state that it had at the end of the commissioning period, and ensure it continually remains near that state.
 There is no plan for "campaign" style observations in which the OTE would be temporarily optimized for one instrument over another.
 Nor is there any need for observers to request scheduling their observations with any particular timing constraints relative to wavefront sensing.
-However, to mitigate any possible impacts of thermal changes to the point spread function during certain high-contrast imaging observations, Cycle 1 users were directed to force back-to-back observations of science targets and PSF reference star observations.
-Pending ongoing assessment of in-flight performance, this restriction may be relaxed in future cycles.
-Moreover, the cadence of sensing and control measurements may be adjusted in later cycles based on achieved performances.
+However, to mitigate any possible impacts of thermal changes to the point spread function during certain high-contrast imaging observations, it is recommended that the target and reference stars be observed sequentially.
+Users should consult documentation on the specific instrument and mode they wish to use for best observing practices.